Tess314/Healthcare_AI-Support_System/README.md

 1. Open SkinLesionClassificationModelTraining.ipynb in Colab
 2. Upload data.zip to Colab
 3. Run SkinLesionClassificationModelTraining.ipynb to create model weights
-4. Offload exported model weights (skin_lesion_classifier.tflite) to Raspberry Pi
+4. Offload exported model weights (skin_lesion_classifier.tflite, which is created in step 3) to Raspberry Pi
 5. Run classify.py on Rasperry Pi